Magnitude 4.6 earthquake strikes Ladakh | ExBulletin

 Magnitude 4.6 earthquake strikes Ladakh

-An earthquake measuring 4.6 on the Richter scale hit Leh, Ladakh, Monday morning.

-An earthquake measuring 4.6 on the Richter scale hit Ladakh on Monday morning. (representative image)

-An earthquake measuring 4.6 on the Richter scale hit Leh in Ladakh on Monday.
+An earthquake measuring 4.6 on the Richter scale struck Ladakh on Monday, June 28, 2021, but no damage was reported, officials said.

-According to the National Center for Seismology (NCS), the tremors were felt around 6:10 a.m.
-The magnitude of the earthquake was 18 km on the Richter scale.

-“An earthquake of magnitude 4.6 hits Leh in Ladakh,” the news agency ANI quoted NCS as saying.
+Officials said the quake occurred at 6:10 am in Leh District, Union Territory.

+The epicenter of the quake was located at 34.49 degrees north latitude and 78.43 degrees east longitude, at a depth of 18 km, they added.

-However, there were no immediate reports of any loss of life or property damage.
+Officials said there were no reports of loss of life or damage to any property so far due to the quakes.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online